Supplying Stone For The Evolution Garden at The Natural History Museum of London

 started, nor could the project be completed without this rock.
 So,

-our MD Giles Heap made the epic trip to Barra together with Dr Paul
+our MD Giles Heap made the epic trip to Barra together with Principal Researcher at the Museum - Dr Paul

 ending in a flight oversea in a small fixed-wing plane and landing on